Tan vs. Tanto: How to Master Comparisons of Equality in Spanish

-The Spanish tan and tanto are two little words you have probably seen a few times already.
+The Spanish tan and tanto are two little words you’ve probably seen a few times already.

-They are used to make equality comparisons.
-That is, we use them when we want to say that two people, objects, animals, thoughts, actions or any other couple of things are equal in some respect.
+Both words are used to make equality comparisons.
+That is, we use them when we want to say that two things are equal in some respect.

 María es tan guapa como Juana.
 (María is as pretty as Juana.)